 What we don’t: There are limitations to having your pot double as your mug.

 The Soto Amicus Stove Cookset Combo above is a great starter kit for penny pinchers, but you can step up your ultralight game with the OliCamp Ion Stove/Titanium Space Saver Mug Combo here.
-For just 6.1 ounces all-in, you get a titanium stove (ridiculously lightweight at just 1.5 oz.) and a 750-milliliter titanium mug (and lid) that’s shaped to fit around a 1-liter Nalgene or 3.9-ounce propane/isobutane canister.
+For just 5.5 ounces all in, you get a titanium stove (ridiculously lightweight at just 1.5 oz.) and a 750-milliliter titanium mug (and lid) that’s shaped to fit around a 1-liter Nalgene or 3.9-ounce propane/isobutane canister.
 The result is a durable and refined stove system for one that will take up very little space in your pack, making it an ideal choice for UL backpacking, fastpacking, and other weight- and space-conscious activities.

 That said, OliCamp’s ultralight combo does have some limitations.
-For one, its 4-minute 20-second boil time is not particularly fast, and that’s in ideal conditions (we recommend picking up a lightweight windshield to boost efficiency).
-Second, the 750-milliliter (¾-L) mug isn’t a great fit for two campers, especially if you’re using it as your drinking/eating vessel as well.
+For one, its 4-minute-20-second boil time is not particularly fast, and that’s in ideal conditions (we recommend picking up a lightweight windshield to boost efficiency).
+Second, the 750-milliliter (3/4L) mug isn’t a great fit for two campers, especially if you’re using it as your drinking/eating vessel as well.
 And finally, if you are using the titanium mug to both heat water and drink, you’ll need to be really careful not to burn your hands and lips.
 There are always compromises to ultralight gear, but the OliCamp Ion stove and mug combo is nevertheless a big step up in quality from the Soto Amicus above.

 See the OliCamp Ion Stove with Titanium Mug Combo

-12. Snow Peak LiteMax ($60)
+12. Snow Peak LiteMax ($50)

 Snow Peak Litemax backpacking stoveFuel type: Canister

-Weight: 2.0 oz.
+Weight: 1.9 oz.

 Integrated pot: No